The way businesses engage in Corporate Social Responsibility (CSR) is changing.

 In our experience, while most clients are open to developing a CSR program, others meet it with heavy resistance.
 Often, this comes from a misunderstanding about how a CSR program can work for their business.
 But as successes have shown, it’s not as dramatic a risk some may believe.
 Or they see it as incongruous with their business goals.
 But this is only true if you fail to account for the wide array of CSR options.

-Whatever your specific case is, here’s what must be account for to make your CSR a success:
+Whatever your specific case is, here’s what must be accounted for to make your CSR a success:

 Align It With Your Business